 There’s loads of accommodation in the local area from luxury cabins at Forest Holidays to elegant hotels like Speech House.
 I stayed in renovated cottages on the Puzzlewood site.
 The three cottages are fully equipped for self catering and you have full access to Puzzlewood which means you can see it free from other tourists.
 If you dare go down to the woods alone…

 Disclosure Note: This advertising feature was made possible in part by the support of Wye Dean Tourism.
-I visited the Forest of Dean and Wye Valley for the Outdoor and Adventure Bloggers Activity Weekend and produced this post to help promote tourism in the area and the Activity Festival.
+I visited the Forest of Dean and Wye Valley for the Outdoor and Adventure Bloggers Activity Weekend and produced this post to help others discover things to do in Forest of Dean and Wye Valley, and promote the Activity Festival.
 The swinging from trees, Jeremy Clarkson impressions, photography and opinions expressed are all my own.